-Trinidad and Tobago considers the extended AWS band (i.e. 1710-1780/2110-2180 MHz) based on 3GPP band 66/n66 suitable for allocation to public mobile telecommunications services, due to its adoption across ITU-R Region 2 and its large mobile handset ecosystem across multiple generations of cellular mobile technologies, including those that operate in the subset band 1710-1755/2110-2155 MHz band based on 3GPP band 4.
+Trinidad and Tobago considers the extended AWS band (i.e., 1710-1780/2110-2180 MHz) based on 3GPP band 66/n66 suitable for allocation to public mobile telecommunications services, due to its adoption across ITU-R Region 2 and its large mobile handset ecosystem across multiple generations of cellular mobile technologies, including those that operate in the subset band 1710-1755/2110-2155 MHz band based on 3GPP band 4.

 Fourteen paired 5 MHz spectrum blocks will be available for assignment.
-The frequency assignment plan for the AWS band plan is shown in Table 9, and it takes into consideration the assignment of spectrum to up to three cellular mobile operators.
+The frequency assignment plan for the AWS band plan is shown in Table 9.

-This frequency assignment plan does not require the establishment of guard bands, as guard bands are established, if required, within the allotted spectrum blocks, and shall only accommodate the FDD mode of operation.
+This frequency assignment plan does not require the establishment of guard bands, as these are established, if required, within the allotted spectrum blocks, and shall only accommodate the FDD mode of operation.